 Of course if you do already have a good idea about your intended PhD topic, you will want to take this into account when selecting your MSc topic — whether it be to choose a topic in the same area, or to choose a topic that will provide you with complementary experience.

 Some students may wish to undertake a project which relates to the activities of one of our external partners.
 Alternatively, some projects that supervisors suggest to you may have a natural relationship with one of the CDT partners.
 This is encouraged.
 A student undertaking such a project will still need to find an academic supervisor who is willing to take on the project.
 During the project phase, students working on such projects have both an academic supervisor and a designated contact at the partner organization.
-The Data Science Research Day in November is a good time to build links with partners.

 We strongly encourage you to discuss your projects with other students, talk informally about your progress, and get advice from your peers about any issues.
 Last year this happened as part of the CDT Tea meetings; this year, we will discuss whether to continue this or to have more formal tutorials.